Best practice: Ensuring safe handovers between primary and secondary care

 This page was correct at the time of publication.
 Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.

-Read more from Resources and learning
+Read more from Resources for healthcare professionals

 MDDUS produces a wide range of articles, case studies and other resources to inform and educate our members on common areas of legal, regulatory and clinical risk.
 Click the button below to search our resource library or scroll down to browse popular medical and dental topics and news.